library(tidyverse)

 Before we can do that though we need to understand how the non-numeric (nominal) dependent variables in our model are handled by the regression.
 We can see that:

-• For our 2 level drive variable the model contains a single parameter: driveAWD.
+variable the model contains a single parameter: driveAWD. - For our numeric

-• For our numeric age_in_months variable the model contains a single parameter: age_in_months.
+variable the model contains a single parameter: age_in_months. - For our numeric

 The key thing to note is that each non-numeric variable (a factor in our dataset) is represented in the model by (n-1) parameters where n is the number of levels of the factor that represents the nominal variable.
 The regression ensures that the effect of the first of the factor levels is incorporated into the value of the estimated intercept.
 To see the effect of having one of the other factor levels in an observation we need to add its associated coefficient to the value of the intercept.